balazs-bamer/UDBGraph/README.md

 The hash algorithm skeleton is implemented in _openaddressing.cpp_.

+#### Payload filtering

+Edges of a node and neighbouring nodes of a node can be retrieved by one operation.
+This can involve an arbitrary user-defined filtering on the payload by subclassing the *Filter* class.
+The predefined *PayloadTypeFilter* class is useful for filtering only the payload types.
+It also incorporates a chache for payload types to ease usage.

 ### Operations and inner status management

 All user actions ar designed such that first the library makes sure that every involved graph element is accessible (not locked by other transactions and the user has appropriate permissions).
 If this check succeeds, only then starts the phase changing inner status of the library and the graph element instances.
 In this phase only UpscaleDB exceptions may signal fatal errors.

 All graph element instances maintain two record chains.
 One of them holds the original record contents before the transaction, the other the result of modification(s) during the transactions.
 For better performance, it is possible to read and write these partially, so leaving edge arrays and / or payload off when only the beginning is interesting.

 ### Classes